You Can't Open the Microsoft Surface Laptop Without Literally Destroying It

 Re: (Score:3)

-My complaint about any device whose storage is soldered on is that if there's a physical fault, it may not be possible to retrieve the contents.
-And while the goal is for a "cloud" system, where the contents are backed-up, I neither trust the reli
+Why?
+It's a laptop.
+The number of people who actually upgrade their laptops or open them up can be measured in parts per million.
+I wouldn't recommend or not recommend this without knowing what type of person will be buying it.
+Otherwise you're making recommendations based on requirements that are not relevant to the end user.

-Re:Not always a bad thing (Score:4, Funny)
+Re:Not always a bad thing (Score:4, Insightful)

+The number of people who actually upgrade their laptops or open them up can be measured in parts per million.

+It's not just end users though, this also affects professional 3rd party repair shops.
+What could be a relatively simple fix for minor water damage [youtube.com] becomes an expensive "send it back to Microsoft to replace" because it's impossible to open the thing.

+It's anti-consumer and it's anti-competitive; Having a monopoly on repairs can only be bad for the consumer.

-user repairability (Score:4, Funny)
+user repairability (Score:5, Funny)

 Re: (Score:2)